Honor Board FAQ

 What happens at a meeting?

 The members of the Honor Board have copies of whatever materials are necessary to their understanding of the case.
 Those making the charge and those being charged will separately be afforded the opportunity to explain the situation and will have as much time as they need (accused and accuser do not confront each other).
 Members of the Honor Board are free to ask questions to clarify any points that they may not understand of anyone who appears before the Board.
 After testimony is heard from all concerned parties, the Honor Board deliberates on the case and typically makes a decision during the meeting.
-All affected parties are informed of the outcome within 24 hours of the decision.
+All affected parties are informed of the outcome within seven days of the decision.

 Do I have to be alone at a meeting?